Busting Wellness Myths At Work & Home

 Myth 3: Cold plunges and breathwork are safe for everyone, anywhere

 The truth: Cold water immersion triggers a “cold shock” response that spikes breathing and heart rate.
-In some people, especially with underlying risk, that can lead to dangerous arrhythmias.
-Breath-holding in or near water increases drowning risk.
-There have been multiple reported drownings linked by families to breathwork done in water, and health bodies advise caution.
+In some people, especially with underlying risk factors, that can lead to dangerous arrhythmias.
+Breath-holding in or near water increases drowning risk, and there have been reported drownings that families have linked to breathwork practised in water, prompting caution from health bodies.

-There have also been public allegations and legal scrutiny around prominent cold-exposure advocates.
-The wider safety debate alsocontinues, including high-profile cases involving drownings during breath-holding practices.
+There have also been public allegations and legal scrutiny around some prominent cold-exposure advocates, and the wider safety debate continues, including cases involving drownings during breath-holding practices.
 (You're not a polar bear!)

 What to do instead: Keep breathwork dry and away from water.
 Screen high-risk participants.
 If you include cold exposure in a programme, use trained supervision, controlled temperatures, time limits, and clear opt-outs.